cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

     effects that rely on quickly modulating the audio signal may not be reproduced correctly.
 -   On rare ocassions installing a prc or pdb can catch PalmOS on the wrong foot and crash the emulator.
-This is particularly true if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
+In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.